YuJiangJulia/yujiangjulia.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+---
+title: "About Me"
+permalink: /about/
+toc: true
+profile: true
+redirect_from:
+  - /about.html
+---

+# About Me
 I am currently a sophomore at Sichuan Agricultural University, majoring in Data Science and Big Data Technology.
 Additionally, I am pursuing a minor in finance.

 My research interests include data analysis, machine learning, and artificial intelligence.
 I have experience in programming languages such as Python, C, C++, and MATLAB, and I am proficient in using frameworks like PyTorch and TensorFlow.